shaynatoh/Shayna-Toh-Data-and-Code-A2/README.md

 ## General Information
+PyHouse was created to solve the artistic challenge of creating music through Python code.
+The purpose of this project was to learn how to code whilst challenging my creative skill in making music.
+I chose to do this project as I always enjoy listening to music and creating it seemed like a fun task to undertake.

 - Provide general information about your project here.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?